MoebiusSolutions/cac-agent/Setting-Up-PKCS11-CAC-Drivers-in-Ubuntu-16.md

 * Unstable in firefox/chrome, but generally stable with command line tools
 * Works with all government-issued and retail CACs we've tried

-NOTE: You can install both middlwares and selectively use as desired.
+NOTE: You can install both middle-wares and selectively use as desired.

 Install Middlware